evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

   function OneStrawberry() {
     var that = {
       container: document.querySelector(".EarthOrbitSimulation-container"),
-      element: null, // Contains the DOM element for the straberry,
+      element: null, // Contains the DOM element for the strawberry,
       initialDistanceFromTheSunMeters: 5.0 * physics.constants.earthSunDistanceMeters,
       distanceFromTheSunMeters: 1,
       speedMetersPerSecond: 3000.0, // How fast the strawberry is moving